BlackFairyTT/CUDA_Projects/README.md

 Online Platform to execute: https://leetgpu.com/playground

-Note : The main() base is from ChatGpt.
+Note : Portions of the basic coding framework, including main(), were derived with support from ChatGPT.